replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app-kurl/07-troubleshoot-5/assignment.md

 - The DNS service in the cluster can be user-configured.
 How would a cluster admin customize the DNS configs?

+- The DNS zone for a Kubernetes cluster is expected to be `cluster.local`.
+The fully-qualified domain name for a Service would be `<namespace>.svc.cluster.local`.

 ✔️ Solution
 =================

+The `coredns` deployment has been reconfigured to only answer for a DNS zone of `cluster.nonlocal`.
+This is causing DNS resolution failures for Pods that are expecting to resolve names in the `cluster.local` zone.

 Remediation
 =================

+Edit the `coredns` ConfigMap and change the `cluster.nonlocal` zone back to `cluster.local`.